Holiday cottage, Petworth, West Sussex

-The Poolhouse sits in the spacious grounds of its owners' house, adjacent to the heated swimming pool which is available for use from the Whitsun weekend in May to the end of September.
+The Poolhouse sits in the spacious grounds of its owners' house in West Sussex, adjacent to the heated swimming pool which is available for use from the Whitsun weekend in May to the end of September.
 This home was formerly simply a pool house and has now been entirely reconfigured to create a wonderful holiday home for up to six guests.
 Work has been carried out to the very highest standards to create a contemporary open plan living and kitchen area, along with three double bedrooms each with its own shower room ensuite.

 You enter the house through glazed double doors directly into the living area.
 The dining table will comfortably seat six for any meals prepared at home in the well equipped kitchen, and there is a comfortable seating area with comfy sofas ranged near the smart TV for those relaxing evenings indoors.
 The whole living space is modern and bright, flooded with light from windows on two sides.